sfigg/commercialization-public/design/component-guidelines/display.md

 # Display

-## What's new in Windows 10 for Display
+## Guidelines

 This topic covers guidelines for Display components in Windows 10.

 ### Scaling

 -   Unified scaling system.
 Scaling has been unified between most frameworks and between SKUs.
-New scale factors are: 100%, 125%, 150%, 200%, 250%, 300%, 400%, and 500%.
+Windows 10 scale factors are: 100%, 125%, 150%, 200%, 250%, 300%, 400%, and 500%.
 The following will all use these scale factors:

     -   Windows 10 Universal apps (UAPs)
     -   DPI-aware Win32 apps (asset quality dependent on app)